freem/nes_corelib/README.md

 ## To Do
 There's a lot of things to do, but here are some main ones:
-- Private version of the code is further along but needs to be cleaned up, updated, and finished before release.
+- Private version is further along but needs to be cleaned up, updated, and finished before release.
-- No APU/Sound support yet
+- No APU/Sound support yet.
-- "VRAM Buffer" routines not yet complete
+- "VRAM Buffer" routines not yet complete.
 - Missing a lot of functionality.

+## License
+Aside from the half-joking statement in the license file, I have not decided on a proper license for this code.
+Currently leaning towards ISC, like the [freemlib for Neo-Geo](https://github.com/freem/freemlib-neogeo/), but open to suggestions that aren't the GPL.

 ## Contributions
 I am open to allowing external contributions, especially if you fix something that wasn't working on real hardware.
+See CONTRIBUTING.md for more information.